 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This reduces the quantity of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
-It also demands less natural gas to create the same rate of heat when comparing one to other types of furnaces.
+A condensing furnace is a style of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
+This limits the quantity of energy wasted, increases energy efficiency and lowers CO2 emissions.
+It also involves less natural gas to produce the same rate of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces